Xtra-Computing/thundersvm/docs/intro.md

 \end{aligned}
 \label{eq:svm}
 \end{equation}
-where $\boldsymbol{w}$ is the normal vector of the hyperplane,
-$C$ is the penalty parameter,
-$\boldsymbol{\xi}$ is the slack variables to tolerant some training examples falling in the wrong side of the hyperplane, and $b$ is the bias of the hyperplane.
+where ``$ \boldsymbol{w} $`` is the normal vector of the hyperplane, C is the penalty parameter, ``$ \boldsymbol{\xi} $`` is the slack variables to tolerant some training examples falling in the wrong side of the hyperplane, and $b$ is the bias of the hyperplane.

-To handle the non-linearly separable data,
-SVMs use a mapping function to map the training examples from the original data space to a higher dimensional data space where the data may become linearly separable.
+To handle the non-linearly separable data, SVMs use a mapping function to map the training examples from the original data space to a higher dimensional data space where the data may become linearly separable.
 The optimization problem~\ref{eq:svm} can be rewritten to a dual form~\cite{bennett2000duality}
 where mapping functions can be replaced by kernel functions~\cite{Boser:1992:TAO:130385.130401}
 which make the mapping easier.
 The optimization problem in the dual form is shown as follows.